cubing/scramble-table/README.md

 # `scramble-table`

-A scramble table library for WCA competitions.
+A UI for physical scramble tables at cubing competitions.

 ## Example